lucasangarola/pyprosim/README.md

 ### Running Examples

 **Notes:** The examples has been tested with ```ProSim B738``` version ```3.29``` this means the datarefs used in the examples may not be available in your ProSim.
-If this is teh case please use a valid dataref for your sim for the sake of testing.
+If this is the case please use a valid dataref for your sim for the sake of testing.

+*Before running any example, please install this module as indicated in the previous section.*

-In the route directory of this repository run:
+In the root directory of this repository run:

 ```Bash
 python examples/<name of the example here>.py